 Allowance for Credit Losses - Off-Balance-Sheet Credit Exposures: The allowance for credit losses on off-balance-sheet credit exposures is a liability account, calculated in accordance with ASC 326, representing expected credit losses over the contractual period for which the Corporation is exposed to credit risk resulting from a contractual obligation to extend credit.
 No allowance is recognized if the Corporation has the unconditional right to cancel the obligation.
-The allowance is reported as a component of accrued expenses and other liabilities in the amount of \$544,087 and \$166,001 at December 31, 2022 and 2021, respectively.
-Adjustments to the allowance are reported in the income statement as a component of the provision for credit losses since adoption of ASU No. 2016-13.
-Prior to adoption of ASU No. 2016-13, adjustments to the allowance are reported in other non-interest expense.
+The allowance is reported as a component of accrued expenses and other liabilities in the amount of \$410,642 and \$544,087 at December 31, 2023 and 2022, respectively.
+Adjustments to the allowance are reported in the income statement as a component of the provision for credit losses.